dsp1207/starlink-observatory/README.md

 Here's an example of what that can look like: https://www.youtube.com/watch?v=ytUygPqjXEc

 Note: Starlink satellites spread out over time after the launch, so the best time to see them is shortly after launch.
 You can simply update HEAVENS_ABOVE_URL with the link for future launches.

+I run this as a daily task on pythonanywhere